telosnetwork/telos-docs/docs/overview/getting-started/overview.md

 - NET: A size-based resource an account uses while sending data to the blockchain.

 **Governance Overview**
-TLOS holders are responsible for providing the network judgement to come to aggreement on the future of the blockchain revolution.
+TLOS holders are responsible for providing the network judgement to come to aggreement on the future of how blocks are made and verified on the network.
+This is unique because ultimately the community is responsible for which direction the network moves not capital like seen with POW and POS blockchains.
 It is encouraged for users to vote with their native TLOS using the on-chain governance engine that Telos has built to support a truly democratic blockchain revolution.

 [Vote](https://app.telos.net/)